Preparing for Hajj - What to Bring and What to Expect

 I only brought one black abaya with me from Dubai and it was the one I wore to the airport.
 Thankfully, we headed to Medina before Mecca where I knew I was able to do some shopping in the souqs.
 I got about 5 white abayas (if you can, avoid wearing black, it's just too hot) that I paid no more than $15-30 for each.
 I wore each one for a few days and then gave it away.
 Anything I bought for myself there I pretty much gave away by the end of the trip.

 The entire trip I wore our Premium Jersey Wraps.
 I know I tell you guys how amazing these are when traveling - but seriously you will be so thankful for them at Hajj.
 You don't need any pins (I get bad heat rash where the pin is so this was seriously a life-saver for me!) they stay in place, are lightweight, breathable because they're made of cotton and super versatile.
 I brought five light colored ones with me and rotated them the entire trip.

 The best pants to wear underneath your abayas are tapered pants that are also baggy in the thighs - think harem pants.
 I brought leggings with me and they were so hot and uncomfortable the way they clung to my legs that I needed to go back to my hotel and change.
 You want them to be tapered so that when you're using the bathroom (and just in general since things get pretty grimy) they're not dragging on the floor.
 You also want them to be loose in the thighs to be comfortable and avoid over-heating.
-These H&M or Forever 21 harem pants are the *perfect* pants to wear under your abaya.
-They're thin, lightweight and loose in the thigh (and score they're $10!).
+Try these from Shein or Macy's.
+Harem pants are the *perfect* pants to wear under your abaya.
+They're thin, lightweight and loose in the thigh.
 I wouldn't recommend joggers as the sweatpant material will be too thick and you'll overheat.